 All purpose simple green being used at a dive centre to clean the dunk tanks and regulators

-Advances were also made with the Green Fins Ambassadors – hand-picked local guides who are championing sustainable diving practices on the island.
+Advances were also made with the Green Fins Ambassadors – hand-picked local guides who are championing sustainability and environmentally friendly diving practices on the island.
 They selected a leader this year to maintain communications with Reef-World throughout the year to keep up momentum and bringing practical conservation solutions into action.
 Based on industry consultations, the ambassadors were given additional training in coral ecology and biology, impact reduction to assist them in becoming the environmental voice for the Dive Guide Association.

 Assessors also consulted with a local NGO to aid the development of environmental education delivery in Logon High School.
 A plan for future structure and a way to measure success of the programme was developed together with capacity building sessions for the teachers to increase their confidence to speak about environmental issues they face.